-Matthew J. Eggers, vice president for cybersecurity policy in the Cyber, Intelligence, and Security division at the U.S. Chamber of Commerce, leads the Chamber’s Cybersecurity Working Group, which focuses on developing and advocating the Chamber’s cyber policies before Congress, the administration, and the business community.
+Matthew J. Eggers, vice president for cybersecurity policy in the Cyber, Intelligence, and Security division at the U.S. Chamber of Commerce, leads the Chamber’s Cybersecurity Working Group, which focuses on developing and advocating the organization’s cyber policies before Congress, the administration, and the business community.
 He testifies routinely before Congress concerning industry’s perspectives on cyber policy, legislation, and regulation.

-He handles homeland and national security issues, including chemical security, biosecurity, and emerging security threats, are part of Eggers’ portfolio, which he handles on behalf of the Chamber’s approximately 200 National Security Task Force members.
+Homeland and national security issues, including chemical security, biosecurity, and emerging security threats, are part of Eggers’ portfolio, which he handles on behalf of the Chamber’s approximately 300 National Security Task Force members.

-Eggers guides the Protecting America’s Cyber Networks Coalition, a partnership of 50 leading business associations representing nearly every sector of the U.S. economy, to pass cybersecurity information-sharing legislation in 2015.
+Eggers guided the Protecting America’s Cyber Networks Coalition, a partnership of 50 leading business associations representing nearly every sector of the U.S. economy, to pass cybersecurity information-sharing legislation in 2015.

-Before joining the Chamber in 2007, Eggers was director of public policy at B&D Consulting (now FaegreBD Consulting), a government affairs firm.
-For nearly a decade, he developed and executed legislative and appropriations initiatives for clients.
-Earlier in his career, he worked on Capitol Hill for House members on the Appropriations and Homeland Security committees.
+Before joining the Chamber, Eggers was director of public policy at B&D Consulting (now FaegreBD Consulting), a government affairs firm.
+There he developed and executed legislative and appropriations initiatives for clients.
+Earlier, he worked on Capitol Hill for House members on the Appropriations and Homeland Security committees.

 Eggers is a graduate of the executive leadership programs at the Harvard Kennedy School of Government and the Naval Postgraduate School, specializing in cybersecurity and homeland defense, respectively.
 He earned his M.A. in international commerce and public policy from George Mason University and his B.A. in history and political science from Indiana University.
 Eggers resides in Virginia with his wife and children.